-- 1. With the exception of KINE 198 or KINE 199, students must register for courses on a S/U basis during official registration periods and shall not be permitted to change the basis on which their grades will be recorded on their official transcripts, except for unusual circumstances and with the approval of the student's academic dean.
-Students registered for KINE 198 or KINE 199, wishing to change the grade type from a graded course to S/U or from S/U to a graded course, may be so via terminal access on the campus - computer network (MYRECORD).
+- With the exception of KINE 198 or KINE 199, students must register for courses on a S/U basis during official registration periods and shall not be permitted to change the basis on which their grades will be recorded on their official transcripts, except for unusual circumstances and with the approval of the student's academic dean.
+Students registered for KINE 198 or KINE 199, wishing to change the grade type from a graded - Students registered for KINE 198 or KINE 199, wishing to change the grade type from a graded course to S/U or from S/U to a graded course, may do so via terminal access on the campus computer network (MYRECORD).
 All requests for KINE 198 and KINE 199 changes must be accomplished on or before the Q-drop deadline for the fall, spring or summer semester.
-All students entering Texas A&M University at Galveston in the Fall 2001 semester or later must enroll in their first KINE 199 on a S/U basis. - emon in their mot trip (12 17) on a 5/ e
+All students entering Texas A&M University at Galveston in the Fall 2001 semester or later must enroll in their first KINE 199 on a S/U basis.